 Due to the nature of my work, I worked very closely with the organization.
 They were a huge support to me.
 For every question I had or difficulty I encountered, they were ready to invest time to give me the wright support.
 It was important to let the organization guide me, especially in the beginning, because I didn’t know anything about the way of living in Ghana, or even in Africa.

 This was my first time in Africa.
 And in all honesty it is a magnificent experience that made my world richer.
-I have build up a lot of experience in life, I know myself a lot better now etc. This experience will help me in a lot of ways.
+I have build up a lot of experience in life, I know myself a lot better now etc. I got to know how natural medicine works, like CBD for pain.
+This experience will help me in a lot of ways.

 I am sure that it would mean the same for everyone who is prepared to adjust in a world, where everything is different.
 At the end, we will all jump into the same conclusion: we have a lot to learn from each other!
 TRY AND EXPERIENCE IT YOURSELVES!